XYLiu0413/SemanticTrack/README.md

 ![Qualitative Results](docs/results.png)

-Below are the quantitative results across all scenes in the self-collected dataset。
+Below are the quantitative results across all scenes in the self-collected dataset.

 ![Quantitative Results](docs/QuantitativeResults.png)